tmey2016/rsi/README.md

 **I have discovered the optimum combination of tools that have allowed me to continue to code efficiently without stressing my fingers.
 I am making this public so that others in a similar situation may use it and have hope and success.**

-## The Solution
+## The Solution, in brief

+Use a pen tablet for all mouse and keyboard input.
+Pen input is low impact on your hands, and a tablet, unlike a touch screen, can be used comfortably resting your hand on your desk while keeping your display at eye level.
+A floating software keyboard is used to enter keystrokes.

+Key combinations use a single pen button in combination with the software keyboard.
+For example, press Ctrl-C (copy) by holding the pen button while pointing to the letter C on the software keyboard and touching the pen to the tablet.
+As you might expect, undo is Z, paste is V, etc. What each letter does is up to you: I have Q type Tab, M type ->, and L presses the End key then types a semicolon.

+The same pen button (always beneath your thumb) also turns a click into right-click.
+The only time you move your thumb off this button is to scroll (mouse wheel): for that, hold the second pen button and drag the pen tip across the tablet.

+## Watch the video

+Here is a video of me writing code with this solution: TODO

+## Technical Components

-1. Wacom Intuos pen tablet with customized buttons* (US$70)
+1. Wacom Intuos or Intuos Pro pen tablet with customized buttons* (US$70)
-1. Windows 10 Touch Keyboard in Mobile configuration (a touch screen is NOT required)
+1. Windows 10 (Home or Professional) built-in Touch Keyboard in Mobile configuration (a touch screen is NOT required)
-1. AutoHotKey script*
+1. AutoHotKey script* (version 1.1 or later, free download)

 * all configuration files are included here - see below

-## Requirements

-1. Windows 10 (Home or Professional)
-1. Wacom tablet (Intuos or Intuos Pro)
-1. AutoHotKey (version 1.1 or later, free download)

 ## Wacom tablet